Is Superstate USTB Safe?

 Superstate USTB is rated as moderate risk — some novel mechanisms, generally well-understood.

-Superstate USTB is a well-structured tokenized Treasury product with strong regulatory compliance and institutional backing ($101M in funding).
-The main risks are centralization (allowlist gating, oracle control) and regulatory uncertainty for tokenized securities.
+Superstate USTB is a well-structured tokenized Treasury product with strong regulatory compliance and institutional backing.
+The March 2026 Invesco transition — bringing a $1.7T AUM traditional asset manager as fund manager — meaningfully reduces management counterparty risk.
+Superstate's SEC transfer agent registration and pending money market fund reclassification further strengthen the regulatory standing.
+Remaining risks are centralization (allowlist gating controlled by Superstate, oracle control) and residual regulatory uncertainty for tokenized securities on-chain.
 Suitable for qualified investors seeking on-chain Treasury yield with institutional-grade compliance.

 Superstate USTB is a tokenized US Treasury Bill fund that lets investors earn Treasury yields through an on-chain token.
 It is an SEC-registered '40 Act fund, meaning it is regulated like a traditional mutual fund but with blockchain-based share ownership.
+As of Q2 2026, Invesco — a major traditional asset manager with over $1.7 trillion AUM — manages the fund's investments, while Superstate operates as the digital transfer agent.
 USTB can be instantly minted from USDC and redeemed back, making it one of the most accessible ways to hold Treasury Bill exposure on-chain.
-With $755M in TVL, it is among the largest tokenized government bond products.
+With ~$889M in TVL and $1B+ in total AUM, it is among the largest tokenized government bond products.

 TVL